Lead, Kindly Light: Notable occasions relating to hymn

 The hymn is referred to in Chapter LVI titled 'Beauty in Loneliness – After All' from Thomas Hardy's novel Far From The Madding Crowd.

 The hymn was also a favourite of Mahatma Gandhi and is mentioned at the Gandhi Museum in Madurai, Tamil Nadu.

-Verses
+It was the favourite hymn of Percy French (1854–1920), who died suddenly in January 1920 at the home of his cousin in Formby, England.
+He was on his way back to his family after a final entertainment in Glasgow.
+These lines from "Lead Kindly Light" are etched on his grave in Saint Luke's Church, Formby: